BDC Hamburger Icon

 How to open a business checking account

-Gather the necessary paperwork.
+1. Gather all of the necessary paperwork.

 • Partnership agreement: If your business has multiple owners, present the founding agreement that outlines who the partners are and lists their rights and responsibilities.